nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 5. [Command Summary](#5-command-summary)

 ## 1. Introduction
 We all love that adrenaline rush when we place a tick on our checklist, mark our tasks as done and actually accomplish what we sought to do.
 But as our to-do tasks pile up, we tend to forget about them.
 Everyone barely has time to write our tasks down in a list.
+Start typing down your tasks with Doist!

-Be a Doist today, one line at a time!
+Be a Doist today, one line at a time.
 Your hands don't even have to leave the keyboard with our command-line input interface.
 Doist allows you to key in, sort, tag, search and even set reminders for your tasks and events so that you can focus on actually doing things.

 Doist, rediscover your love for doing things.